-Samsung recently announced Samsung Wallet, acting as a hybrid of two existing apps: Samsung Pay and Samsung Pass.
-This all-in-one app allows you to pay multiple ways and store sensitive information.
+Samsung Wallet is a hybrid of two existing apps: Samsung Pay and Samsung Pass.
+This all-in-one app allows you to pay in multiple ways and store sensitive information.
 But how does it work?

 If your Galaxy smartphone is compatible with Samsung Pay (Android 9 or above, not available on iOS), you can use Samsung Wallet.

-Samsung has many plans in the works that make this more exciting than a run-of-the-mill app launch.
+Samsung has many plans that make this more exciting than a run-of-the-mill app.
 It has massive implications for the future of your identification, payments and more.

-You can download it now if you’re located in any of the six available countries where Samsung Wallet has officially rolled out.
-Those countries are the U.S., U.K., South, Spain, Italy, France and Germany.
+If you have a compatible Galaxy phone, you can download it now if you’re located in any of the six countries where Samsung Wallet has officially rolled out.
+Those countries are the U.S., U.K., Spain, Italy, France and Germany.

-This isn’t rolling out on the Play Store or App Store, as you might imagine.
+This isn’t rolling out on the Google Play Store or Apple’s App Store, as you might imagine.
 Samsung has its marketplace called the Galaxy Store, where you can exclusively download Samsung Wallet.

 You can download it on the Galaxy Store and test it for yourself.

 How Samsung Wallet works